 Figure S4.3 shows the average daily production of crude oil and the number of new wells placed on production.

-In 2021, 1765 new crude oil wells were placed on production compared with 1061 in 2020.
-Increases in drilling activity were due to higher prices.
+In 2022, 3466 new crude oil wells were placed on production compared with 1765 in 2021.
+Increases in drilling activity were due to higher commodity prices.
 Along with the number of new wells placed on production, the average well length continued to increase, supporting higher productivity rates.
-Of the total number of new wells placed on production in 2021,
+In 2022, of all the new wells placed on production,

-Demand for crude oil is on track to return to pre-pandemic levels.
-However, despite higher prices, some producers continue their disciplined capital spending by focusing on optimizing existing assets, reducing debt, and paying dividends to shareholders.
-Producers investing in new wells either targeted high-value light density crude oil or drilled in areas requiring lower capital costs.
+Demand for crude oil is expected to remain relatively flat over the forecast period.
+However, despite higher prices, producers continue their disciplined capital spending by focusing on optimizing existing assets, reducing debt, and paying dividends to shareholders.
+Producers investing in new wells either targeted high-value light density crude oil or ultra-heavy crude oil that requires lower capital costs to place on production.

-Producers continued to cut costs through advancements in drilling and completion, allowing some producers to drill longer wells in shorter periods of time at a lower cost per metre.
-For horizontal wells using hydraulic multistage fracturing, the increased fracturing stages per well and longer well lengths resulted in higher production rates and slower decline rates.
+Producers continued to cut costs through advancements in drilling and completion, allowing some producers to drill longer wells in less time at a lower cost per metre.
+For horizontal wells using hydraulic multistage fracturing, the increased fracturing stages per well, longer well lengths, and multiple lateral legs resulted in higher production rates and slower decline rates.

-The total number of new oil wells placed on production is expected to reach 2110 by 2031.
-However, the number of new wells is projected to be less than the highs reached between 2010 and 2014 (Figure S4.5), because of relatively lower oil prices and that fewer vertical wells are being drilled in favour of longer and more productive horizontal wells.
-Producers are expected to continue targeting light crude oil because of its higher economic value.
-This should increase activity in the Cardium Formation, Montney Formation, and Mannville Group.
+The total number of new oil wells placed on production is expected to average 2690 from 2023 to 2032.
+However, the number of total wells on production is projected to be less than the highs reached between 2010 and 2014 (Figure S4.5) because of relatively lower oil prices and that fewer vertical wells are being drilled in favour of longer and more productive horizontal wells.
+Producers are expected to continue targeting light crude oil because of its higher economic value or ultra-heavy crude oil due to more economic wells.
+Drilling activity is expected to remain robust in the Cardium Formation, Montney Formation, and Mannville Group.